 Admission Requirements: Childhood Education, M.S.

 Thanks for your interest in the Childhood Education, M.S. degree.
-There are two options in the M.S. degree.
-The admission requirements are the same for both options.

 - B.S. degree or its equivalent from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: biology, chemistry, economics, English, history, life science, math, physics, or psychology.

 - If you have less than 30 credits in these areas, you should speak with the program chair to review your academic record for other options.

 - Completed required general education core in the liberal arts and sciences, including but not limited to: artistic expression; communication; information retrieval; concepts in history and social sciences; humanities; a language other than English; scientific and mathematical processes; and written analysis and expression.